druglogics/druglogics-dep/README.md

 # druglogics-dep

 This is a repository of the libraries needed to install the [BNReduction tool](https://github.com/alanavc/BNReduction) for computing the steady states in the DrugLogics pipeline.
- Is also includes installation instructions for the *terminal* trapspace computation using [Most Permissive Boolean Networks (MPBNs)](https://github.com/pauleve/mpbn).
+ Is also includes installation instructions for the *terminal* trapspace computation tool using [Most Permissive Boolean Networks (MPBNs)](https://github.com/pauleve/mpbn).

+Apart from the below instructions, you can get some inspiration from this [Dockerfile](https://github.com/druglogics/druglogics-synergy/blob/master/Dockerfile#L41) which installs the aforementioned libraries in Ubuntu `16.04`.

 ## Install BNReduction